palacaze/sigslot/readme.md

 #### Connection object

 What was not made apparent until now is that `signal::connect()` actually returns a `sigslot::connection` object that may be used to manage the behaviour and lifetime of a signal-slot connection. `sigslot::connection` is a lightweight object (basically a `std::weak_ptr`) that allows interaction with an ongoing signal-slot connection and exposes the following features:

 - Status querying, that is testing whether a connection is valid, ongoing or facing destruction,
 - Connection (un)blocking, which allows to temporarily disable the invocation of a slot when a signal is emitted,
 - Disconnection of a slot, the destruction of a connection previously created via `signal::connect()`.

 A `sigslot::connection` does not tie a connection to a scope: this is not a RAII object, which explains why it can be copied.
 It can be however implicitly converted into a `sigslot::scoped_connection` which destroys the connection when going out of scope.

-Here is an example illustrating some of the features:
+Here is an example illustrating some of those features:

 ```cpp
 #include <sigslot/signal.hpp>